mvysny/karibu8-helloworld-application/README.md

 ## Client-Side compilation

-The project is using an automatically generated widgetset by default.
+The project is using a pre-compiled widgetset by default, present in the `vaadin-client-compiled.jar` file.

-When you add a dependency that needs client-side compilation, the Vaadin Gradle plugin will automatically generate it for you (the `AppWidgetset.gwt.xml` file; Vaadin UI will automatically use the `@Widgetset("AppWidgetset")` if such file exists).
+When you add a dependency that needs client-side compilation, the [Vaadin Gradle plugin](https://github.com/johndevs/gradle-vaadin-plugin/wiki) will automatically generate it for you (the `AppWidgetset.gwt.xml` file; Vaadin UI will automatically use the `@Widgetset("AppWidgetset")` if such file exists).
-Your own client-side customisations can be added into package "client".
+Your own client-side customisations can be added into the folder `src/main/java/client`.

+### Enabling Widgetset compilation

+In order to trigger the client-side compilation, do this:

+1. Create an empty folder `src/main/java/client`.
+2. Remove the `compile("com.vaadin:vaadin-client-compiled:${vaadin.version}")` dependency from `build.gradle.kts`
+3. Run `./gradlew`.
+Vaadin Gradle plugin will detect that there is the `client` folder and will reconfigure the project to use vaadin-client-compiler to GWT-compile the widgetset.
+It will also generate `src/main/resources/AppWidgetset.gwt.xml` which is a configuration file for the GWT compiler.
+4. Running `./gradlew` again will now compile the widgetset to `src/main/webapp/VAADIN/widgetsets/AppWidgetset` and will package it into the WAR archive.
+The `AppWidgetset` is somewhat special: if `src/main/resources/AppWidgetset.gwt.xml` is present, Vaadin will auto-activate this widgetset as if the UI was annotated by `@Widgetset("AppWidgetset")`.
+5. You can now place Java-based client-code to `src/main/java/client` and  shared code to `src/main/java/shared`.
+Remember - GWT can't compile Kotlin.

+### Debugging client-side

 Debugging client side code with [Vaadin Gradle Plugin's superdevmode](https://github.com/johndevs/gradle-vaadin-plugin/wiki/Tasks-and-configuration-DSL#vaadinsuperdevmode):
   - run "./gradlew vaadinSuperDevMode" on a separate console while the application is running